-KattiJo has her Bachelor of Science degree in Therapeutic Recreation from the University of Wisconsin – La Crosse.
-A lover of wilderness, travel, people and animals, KattiJo spent each summer during college traveling somewhere new and trying different lines of work.
-Summer camps, horseback riding and wilderness programs all grace her resume.
-But after graduating from UW-L in 2008, KattiJo still wasn’t ready to settle down and get a “real job.”
-She spent the next couple years continuing to work her way through most of the contiguous U.S. and by 2010, only Alaska and Hawaii remained on her list of places in America she was itching to visit.
+After graduating from UW-L in 2008, KattiJo still wasn’t ready to settle down and get a “real job.”
+So she spent the next couple of years continuing to work her way through most of the contiguous U.S. and by 2010, only Alaska and Hawaii remained on her list of places in America she was itching to visit.
 A google search for “summer jobs in Alaska” returned an opportunity to work at a dog sledding tour company in Juneau, Alaska.
-What luck!
-Luckier still, KattiJo met Jeff that summer and they have been together ever since.
+KattiJo met Jeff that summer and they have been together ever since.
 They got married in 2013 and honeymooned in Hawaii, which she and Jeff call “a tropical Alaska.”

 KattiJo ran her first Iditarod in 2022.
 She and Jeff now take turns competing in that race each year, along with several other mid-distance races throughout Alaska.
 KattiJo hopes to return home to the midwest some winter to race in Minnesota and Michigan.